AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 	**Warning!** Use of this option applies updated permission settings to *all* streams in the namespace.
 Use this option with care, as it overwrites existing permission settings.

 1. When you are finished editing permissions, select **Save**.

+## Bulk stream permission management notifications

+When you update stream permissions in bulk or use the `Manage Default Permissions` window to update all namespace stream permissions, OSIsoft Cloud Services (OCS) runs a job to update applicable permissions.
+When this job completes, the completed operation is listed in your notifications.